Food truck vendor says he is ‘terrified’ over former Obama adviser’s racial abuse

 After the footage went viral on Tuesday, NYPD officers returned and took statements from the vendors.

-When asked by The Independent about the previous encounters, an NYPD spokesperson replied: “The NYPD’s Hate Crime Task Force is currently investigating.”
+A spokesperson for the NYPD confirmed to The Independent that Mr Seldowitz was taken into custody on Wednesday on charges including aggravated harassment, hate crime, and stalking.

+A hate crime probe into the incidents is ongoing, the spokesperson added.

-Mr Moustafa said he hoped to see hate crime charges brought against Mr Seldowitz.
+Mr Moustafa previously said he hoped to see hate crime charges brought against Mr Seldowitz.

 “It’s very offensive and insulting and I hope this falls under a hate crime and he gets charged.
 As Muslim-Americans it’s very insulting to talk like that about our prophet.
 Maybe some other religions consider it freedom of speech, we don’t consider it freedom of speech.